nis65/multiroom/README.md

   *  `/usr/local/bin/alsa-to-icecast`: a simple loop around the `ffmpeg` command described above
 * **Bluetoooth input to alsa or to icecast**: Sometimes you want to use the raspi just as a local bluetooth speaker (no multiroom, but low latency).
 Typical use case would be watching a video.
 Sometimes you really want to stream bluetooth to all rooms (at the price of higher latency).
 Currently, I have implemented both and use a config file to define what should happen after a bluetooth connection.
 It would be nice to have a hardware button and an LED on the raspi that would allow you to select the "bluetooth output mode".
   * `/usr/local/bin/a2dp-agent`: Patched Version that starts a shell script upon connection
   * `apt-get install python-dbus`
-  * `/usr/local/bin/a2dp-to-ice`: Shell script called from `a2dp-agent` to fire up the needed process pipelines to send the A2DP audio to alsa or bluetooth
+  * `/usr/local/bin/a2dp-to-sink`: Shell script called from `a2dp-agent` to fire up the needed process pipelines to send the A2DP audio to alsa or icecast.
-  * `/var/local/lib/a2dp-to-ice.conf`: Config file for shell script to switch feeding bluetooth either to local alsa or to icecast.
+  * `/etc/a2dp-to-sink.conf`: Config file for shell script to switch feeding bluetooth either to local alsa or to icecast.
+  * `/etc/systemd/system/a2dp-agent.service`: systemd service file to have a2dp-agent running.
+  * Finally, you enable all this with `systemctl daemon-reload`; `systemctl enable a2dp-agent`; `systemctl start a2dp-agent`

 ## Recap: from ALSA source to ALSA sink